SOPHIE TAEUBER-ARP RESEARCH PROJECT (STARP)

 When it comes to managing and updating the latest research data, the digital catalogue offers a flexible solution, being an extensible medium.
 New findings, amendments and corrections are integrated on a regular basis.

-We are enormously grateful to the authors of the articles and to all the museums, foundations, collections and private owners who are supporting the project by supplying information and visual material and contributing substantially to the realisation of the venture.
+We are enormously grateful to the authors of the articles and to all the museums, foundations, collections and private owners who are supporting the project.
+Their supply of information and visual material is substantial to the achievement of this venture.